-Martinsdale: Now a sleepy ranch town, you can still see remnants of the once vibrant railroad stop on the now-abandoned transcontinental main line of the Chicago, Milwaukee, St. Paul & Pacific Railroad that it once was.
+Martinsdale: Now a sleepy ranch town, you can still see remnants of the once vibrant railroad stop on the now-abandoned transcontinental main line of the Chicago, Milwaukee, St. Paul & Pacific Railroad.
 The old station still stands, along with a jail cell and the old Stockman Bank.
 The Crazy Mountain Inn is open if you need a room.
 If you’re hungry try the Mint Bar for a good hamburger, or for the best steaks around, go to the Musselshell Steakhouse (call ahead for reservations).
 Martinsdale is most famous for being home to Charles M. Bair, one of the largest and most successful sheep ranchers in the United States, running over 300,000 head around the turn of the century.
 The Bair Family Museum is a “must-see.

 Ringling: Also a former railroad stop and important shipping point for area cattle and crops, Ringling was named for John Ringling of the Ringling Brothers Circus family.
 The Ringlings once owned more than 100,000 acres in the area.
 The Ringling Bar is open and known as one of the best restaurants in Montana for a good steak or prime rib.